-The MRC administers a School Battery Collection Program on behalf of the Cities of Joondalup, Perth, Vincent and Wanneroo and the Towns of Cambridge and Victoria Park.
+The MRC administers a School Battery Collection Program on behalf of the Cities of Joondalup, Perth, Vincent, Wanneroo, Stirling and the Towns of Cambridge and Victoria Park.
 This initiative is supported by the Waste Authority.
-The City of Stirling has a separate school battery collection program.

 How do I get involved in the school battery recycling program?